S1mple-Scripts/S1mpleFisher/README.md

 # S1mpleFisher
-OSRS Fishing Bot for Simba
+RuneLite Fishing Bot for OSRS on Simba